 The pandemic has made us even more reliant on technology.
 With almost half the working population operating from home offices in April (virtually all of which was due to COVID-19).
 Remote working tools such as Microsoft Teams and Zoom have seen a huge spike in users.

 The UK Government called for workers to return to offices from the 3rd of August, but initial figures suggest that this is not happening.
-Many of you do not expect to see your staff return to the office until 2021.
-This means that for many businesses, particularly those at the end of a commuter route, working virtual is here to stay.
+Many businesses do not expect to see their staff return to the office until 2021.
+This means that for many of them, particularly those at the end of a commuter route, working virtual is here to stay.

 THE VALUE OF DATA

 At the centre of our digital economy is the data we use.
 Traditionally, data has mainly been used by big corporations such as supermarkets, using loyalty cards and big data analytics to generate customer insights.
 The value of these initiatives is something I saw first-hand whilst working for Nectar, helping to develop and incubate new propositions, such as Local Loyalty.